AlexMichos/linux-sysadmin-project-02-nginx/README.md

 # Linux Sysadmin Project 02 – Nginx Demo

 This project demonstrates the installation and configuration of an Nginx web server on Ubuntu, including SSL with a self-signed certificate.
-It was created as part of a system administration learning project.

 ---